-Dip powder is unlike anything else – it’s durable, natural-looking and comes in a massive range of colours.
+Dip powder is unlike anything else – it’s durable, natural-looking, and comes in a massive range of colors.
 Just like every manicure style, there are pros and cons, but overall it’s a great alternative to acrylic, gel, and traditional polishes.
 If you’re looking to switch your fingernail game up a bit, find out everything you need to know about SNS.